crewdevio/Trex/README.md

   - it is currently being tested on windows and linux but it is an instable feature at the moment.

     > **note**: by default it caches the modules using the mod.ts file, if it cannot find it, it does not add it to the cache but add to the import_map.json.

-  - We are working to you can choose the target file

 - [x] List all the tools you can install.